yuvaram444/OS-Linux-IPC-Pipes/README.md

 # Ex03-Linux IPC - Pipes

 # AIM:
-To write a C program that illustrate communication between two process using unnamed and named pipes
+To write a C program that illustrate communication between two process using unnamed and named pipes.

 # DESIGN STEPS: